SEX TIPS

 Shower sex can be spontaneous but a little advanced planning-and advanced shopping-can set you up for a safe, steamy experience.
 Here are some of the things you might want to throw in the cart:

-Massaging shower head.
-Shower heads are easy to change and not particularly expensive so you might consider getting one that can be hand-held and has some massage settings-try soft, medium, or hard or set it to pulsate.
+Massaging shower head: Shower heads are easy to change and not particularly expensive so you might consider getting one that can be hand-held and has some massage settings-try soft, medium, or hard, or set it to pulsate.
+Plus, as discussed, the shower head might become your makeshift sex toy.

-Water safe toys.
+Water-safe sex toys: We touched on this earlier.
 If you like sex toys in the bedroom you might love them in the shower.
-Obviously, any toy that actually plugs into an outlet is a no-go for the shower because of the risk of electrocution.
+Obviously, any toy that plugs into an outlet is a no-go for the shower because of the risk of electrocution.
 But lots of sex toys from vibrators to clit suckers are water-friendly.
+That includes most Trojan™ sex toys, aside from the Trojan™ Tandem™ Vibrating Ring (Note: The Trojan™ Dual Pleasure Vibrating Cock Ring is water-resistant).
 Look up whether it's safe to take your favorite sex toy into the shower or buy one that is specifically made for the water-like a vibrating loofah.

 Trojan Tip: When using waterproof toys and lube, remember that silicone lube works best in the shower but isn't great for silicone sex toys.
 If your shower toy is made of silicone, try water-based lube instead.
 It will work but might wash away more quickly, so keep the bottle nearby to reapply.